about

 Yael Kanarek’s creative practice centers on the fundamental hypothesis that language and numerals render reality, and that this reality is an entirely subjective singular field.

-She looks at how language and numbers operate an emotional landscape by shuffling their physical properties: matter, shape, and sound.
-Employing modes of authorship (storytelling, computer code, and multiple languages), Kanarek’s works nurse the philosophical boundaries of the political and spiritual; artistic and scientific; private and universal, horizontal and vertical.
+She looks at how language and numbers operate an emotional landscape by shuffling their physical properties: material, shape, and sound.
+Employing modes of authorship (storytelling, computer code, and multiple languages), Kanarek’s works touch the philosophical boundaries of the political and spiritual; artistic and scientific; private and universal, horizontal and vertical.
 Minimalist and formal abstractions of subject matter feature in Kanarek’s work, yet the content is typically emotional and passionate.

 Kanarek plays with the vocabulary of communication protocols and spots evidence of the body in computer languages.
 In the series Code:Skin, the sculpture Spin_Lock is a soft and flowing banner of linux source code transferred onto organza ribbon floating like a bridal dress.
 In a series of photographs, a dancer dressed in the code is asked to “perform” functions of the software, such as Sleep_Mode and Attached.
 The Internet art work Destruction and Mending approaches the website as a body.

-Realized in three of seven chapters, the World of Awe online story tells the quest of a mysterious traveler who searches for lost treasure in a parallel world, Sunset/Sunrise.
-In a junky retro interface, an old laptop delivers love-letters, travelogs and descriptions of navigation tools.
-Continuing to unfold as part of her ongoing creative practice, Kanarek’s World of Awe began in 1995, and has since been recognized internationally as an early example of net.art.
+Realized in three of seven chapters, the Traveler's Journal online diary tells the quest of a mysterious traveler who searches for lost treasure in a parallel world, Sunset/Sunrise: In a junky retro interface, an old laptop delivers love-letters, travelogs and descriptions of navigation tools.

 March 2010